 Styling: The styling is highly impressive with the aggressive headlights inspired again from its litre class naked bikes, the CB1000RRs.
 It also gets the cool small side fairings which we saw in the Dazzler before.
 Also, the rear view mirrors are styled in the polygonal shape similar to the ones in Dazzler.
 You can also make out the nice recesses carved out in the fuel tank which make it look and give a sporty feel.

-The engine is so smooth and so vibration free that in the idling condition, you won’t even know if it is running or not!!!
+The engine of the Honda CB Twister is so smooth and so vibration free that in the idling condition, you won’t even know if it is running or not!!!
 It also features a self-start switch too making you save fuel when you have to wait for the light to go GREEN.
 The kerb weight is quite low at 108 kg making the bike feel really quick when you just twist the throttle.

-Overall, the bike is really good (we are tempted to say the best) in this segment.
+Overall, the Honda CB Twister is really good (we are tempted to say the best) in this segment.
 At 57,619/- (OTR, Mumbai, for Self start with alloy wheels), the pricing may be a bit on the high side but the packaging being offered by Honda is really worth it!!
 Now you know why it bagged the 2010 Indian Motorcycle Of The Year award!!

 – Joydeep Chatterjee